-As described in Note 3 to the consolidated financial statements, management applies the following steps in their determination of revenue to be recognized: 1) identification of the contract with a customer; 2) identification of the performance obligations in the contract; 3) determination of the transaction price; 4) allocation of the transaction price to the performance obligations in the contract; and 5) recognition of revenue when, or as, the Company satisfies a performance obligation.
-Since the control of the product is typically transferred to the customer depending on the terms of the contract, management applies judgment in identifying and evaluating any terms and conditions when the Company has an enforceable right to payment.
-For the fiscal year ended June 25, 2021, the Company's revenue was \$1,879.4 million.
+As described in Note 2 to the consolidated financial statements, management applies five-step in their determination of revenue to be recognized and the control of the product is typically transferred to the customer depending on the terms of the contract.
+The management applies judgment in identifying and evaluating any terms and conditions when the Company has an enforceable right to payment.
+For the fiscal year ended June 24, 2022, the Company's revenue was \$2,262.2 million.